CHEWCHEWW/react-web-editor/README.md

 ## Hooks

-Our library made by "hooks" friendly.
+Our library structured with "hooks" friendly.
 Each hook has only one feature.
 If you want to make custom component or just use only one feature, You can use hook.
 <p></p>
+You can generate your editor page, or library using our library.
-These need a more precise use.
-So If you want to use it simply, We recommend using block components.
+These need a more precise usage.
+So If you want to use our library's features simply, We recommend using block components.

 ### useDraggable
 - props